Matejz90/gekko-quasar-ui/README.md

 //bug:
 I'm using moddedgekko and sometimes i have onTerminatedTrade error.
 I must resolve this and i already have some ideas how to resolve (add functions to baseTradingMethod.js)...

+# How to install?

+Go to your gekko/web folder for example cd /home/user/gekko/web (terminal) and delete all data with rm -rf * (be carefull).
+Then clone with git clone this repo.
+Change file UIconfig.js in web/vue/dist

+Remove unnecessary files (readme.md, picture folder...)

 ## Screenshots

 ![image1](img/img5.png?raw=true "Screenshot 1")